Skip to main content

-DTE rate case decision blunts health, financial burdens on customers
+DTE rate case decision blunts customers’ health risks, financial burdens

 DTE Energy’s attempt to significantly raise electricity rates on its residential customers and run dirty, expensive power plants was blunted Friday.